 Montreal–Toronto is an 850km-long onshore pipeline project operated by Trans-Northern Pipelines.
 This product pipeline, with a maximum diameter of 16 inches, starts at Quebec (Canada) and ends in Ontario (Canada).

-The Montreal–Toronto project started operations in 1952 and is owned by Royal Dutch Shell, Suncor Energy, and Exxon Mobil.
+The Montreal–Toronto project started operations in 1952 and is owned by Shell, Suncor Energy, and Exxon Mobil.

 The Montreal–Toronto project is associated with the 637km Sun–Canadian System.